Durango Bill's

 // to the top of the "do {" loop to continue the search.

-Else { // A potential move was not found.
+Else { // Else s potential move was not found.
 Reached the end of move

 // combinations.
 The subtree search at this level is complete.

-Add to history data // Create a new record for this game position in the history arrays.
+Add to history data // Create a new record for this game position in the history array.

 // If this position is seen again at some future point in the